namulang/namu/README.md

 Preparing: to build World, following softwares will be needed.

-	python over 3.x, git, cmake, g++ and make,
+	python 3.+, cmake, make, and clang

-if you're trying on windows, then it's recommended to install minGW install these softwares on your own.
+if you're trying on windows, then it's recommended to install minGW and above softwares.

 Then, just enter: